Police inaction moves to center of Uvalde shooting probe

 “Did someone challenge the decision there?” he said.
 “Did someone raise an objection at least?”

-Associated Press writers Jim Vertuno in Uvalde, Texas; Jake Bleiberg in Dallas; Terry Spencer in Fort Lauderdale, Florida; and Mike Balsamo in Washington, D.C., contributed to this report.
+Associated Press writers Jim Vertuno in Uvalde, Texas; Jake Bleiberg in Dallas; Terry Spencer in Fort Lauderdale, Florida; Mike Balsamo in Washington, D.C.; and Jennifer McDermott in Providence, Rhode Island, contributed to this report.

 More on the school shooting in Uvalde, Texas: https://apnews.com/hub/uvalde-school-shooting